 What comes next?

 Talk with your reporter about the issues that arose during the first edit.
 This is the “Big Picture” or macro edit; without additional edits, the process will be unfinished.
 For now, puzzle together through the moments that confused you or felt slow.
 Build on the strong parts.
 Flag parts that you think may need more polish in future edits, but don’t get into the weeds yet.

 When your reporter returns with another draft, it’s less critical that you only listen.
-It’s OK to pair listening with a closer look at the script.
-Now, it’s time for “Fine Point”/micro edits.
+Depending on the circumstances, it’s OK to pair listening with a closer look at the script.
+Now, it’s time for “Fine Point”/micro-edits.
 Look closely at syntax and grammar (though remember — radio writing isn’t always perfect grammar, since we’re writing for the voice!).
-This is the opportunity to polish the writing, weed out echoes and cliches, and fine-tune how the tracks fits with the tape.
+This is the opportunity to polish the writing, weed out echoes and clichés, and fine-tune how the tracks fit with the tape.

 Thanks to NPR editors Bruce Auster, Ken Barcus, Andrea DeLeon and Brett Neely for their suggestions on this post.